 In the past, misconceptions about annuity fees may have kept some people from buying these investment products.
-Many annuities have come a long way in terms of lowering costs and clearing up confusion among shoppers.
+However, many annuities have come a long way in terms of lowering costs and clearing up confusion among shoppers.

 Before making an annuity purchase, shoppers could benefit from knowing the rules of the road.
-By asking the right questions up front, and by having a better understanding of the features you might be paying for, you should be able to get a much clearer sense of whether an annuity may fit your needs.
+By asking the right questions up front, and by having a better understanding of the features you might be paying for, you should be able to gain a much clearer sense of whether an annuity might fit your needs.

 Start by following some basic guidelines for evaluating the potential costs of annuities.
 Then, dig a little deeper into the details of any specific fees and determine whether it’s worth paying for added features that may appeal to you.